Lynda Grose: Career

-In 1990 Grose co-founded Esprit’s e-collection division, a five-year research and development project marketed in 13 countries, which is cited "as the first ecologically responsible clothing line developed by a major corporation" and in doing so, Grose "set pioneering standards for the textile industry".
+In 1990 Grose co-founded Esprit's e-collection division, a five-year research and development project marketed in 13 countries, which is cited "as the first ecologically responsible clothing line developed by a major corporation" and in doing so, Grose "set pioneering standards for the textile industry".
 Her Ecollection was founded in response to Esprit's company-wide focus on environmental awareness, begun by Esprit co-founder Doug Tompkins.
 Grose's project began by researching the environmental impact of making Esprit clothing - from growing fibers, to dyeing, manufacturing and garment finishing.
 The Ecollection used organic cotton, and less toxic dyes as a first step.
 Grose also began contracting with crafts cooperatives to hand-knit sweaters and make buttons and jewelry from tagua nuts.
 Grose believed that community development and fair treatment of textile workers was as important a part of the project as using more sustainable materials.

-Grose is Professor and Chair of the Fashion Design program at California College of the Arts.
+In 2018, Grose co-founded the Union of Concerned Researchers in Fashion with Kate Fletcher, Otto von Busch, Timo Rissanen and Mathilda Tham.
+UCRF is a self-funded, fully independent global community of over 200 researchers and fashion practitioners working for systems change in the fashion sector.
+Grose is Professor in Fashion Design and Critical Studies at California College of the Arts.
 She is a founding member of The Center for Sustainable Design, Surrey, England, and the International Society for Sustainable Design, and the Sustainable Cotton Project.

 Work

 Lynda Grose co-authored with Dr. Kate Fletcher the book Fashion and Sustainability Design for Change.
-She has published in journals and magazines and has contributed to 'Opening up the Wardrobe: a methods book' (Novus), 'Fashion Fibers: Designing for Sustainability', (Bloomsbury), 'The Routledge Handbook on Sustainable Fashion (Routledge), Sustainable Textiles: Life Cycle and Environmental Impact (Woodhouse Publishing, London), and Sustainability in Fashion and Textiles: Values, Design, Production and Consumption (Greenleaf Publishing).
+She has published in journals and magazines and has contributed to 'Opening up the Wardrobe: a methods book' (Novus), 'Fashion Fibers: Designing for Sustainability', (Bloomsbury), The Routledge Handbook on Sustainable Fashion (Routledge), Sustainable Textiles: Life Cycle and Environmental Impact (Woodhouse Publishing, London), and Sustainability in Fashion and Textiles: Values, Design, Production and Consumption (Greenleaf Publishing).